Black student dragged from his car and punched by Florida officers says he was scared and confused

 DeSantis says he hasn't seen the video, but backs law enforcement

-“If people get out of line, he’s going to hold them accountable,” DeSantis said of the sheriff.
+“If people get out of line, he’s going to hold them accountable,” DeSantis said.

 The cellphone footage from the Feb.
 19 arrest shows that seconds before being dragged outside, McNeil had his hands up and did not appear to be resisting as he asked, “What is your reason?”
 He had pulled over and had been accused of not having his headlights on, even though it was daytime, his lawyers said.